KNIGHT2000000/FITPULSE/README.md

-# Fitness Tracker Backend with Frontend Integration
+# Fitness Tracker Backend with Frontend Integration From Vyomesh shukla and team

 A comprehensive fitness tracking application with user authentication, goal setting, and personalized recommendations.

 ## Features